 Data requestors are strongly encouraged to complete a Statistical Analysis Plan before requesting data from the EAC.
-A template for a Statistical Analysis Plan is included in Appendix A. Once a data requestor has a clear idea of the data that he or she will need, that person should open an electronic Exposure Assessment Core Data Request.
+A template for a Statistical Analysis Plan is included in Appendix A. Once a data requestor has a clear idea of the data that he or she will need, that person should submit a data request by filling out the form at https://redcap.iths.org/surveys/?s=CTD7D9HYFKKDE9WM